-Format
+Format:

 This workshop can be conducted virtually or face-to-face.
 Dr. Kelly will use a PowerPoint slideshow, dialogue with participants, and a large notepad (chat box when virtual) to conduct this workshop.
-The workshop duration can be 60 to 180 minutes.
-Ideally, it is conducted in three 60-minute segments.
+The workshop duration can be 60 to 120 minutes.